 If the Customer fails to make any payment on the due date, Cybertek may, without prejudice to any of its other rights, suspend the performance of its obligations in terms of the Service Agreement, and will charge the customer a bounced debit order fee & suspension/re-connection fee as follows:

-Bounced debit orders: R75+VAT per bounced debit order
+Bounced debit orders: Starting from R100+VAT per bounced debit order

 as well as interest on the overdue amount from the due date to the date of actual payment at the rate of 2,5% (two comma five percent) above the then current overdraft interest rate being charged by Cybertek’s bankers plus any additional costs incurred by Cybertek as a result of Customer’s failure to make payment on the due date.
 Cybertek may adjust the amounts payable by the Customer in terms of this Agreement to reflect any increase in the cost to Cybertek in providing the Services which is due to any factor, including those beyond the control of Cybertek, including without limitation, foreign exchange fluctuations, increased costs of third party services, alteration of duties, surcharges, taxes, rates or levies, increased costs of labour, materials or manufacture, changes in delivery dates, quantities or specifications which are required by the Customer or delay caused by any instruction of the Customer.